Regulation and Supervision

 Board Member

-A lawyer, graduated from PUC-SP, with an MBA from FIA and additional studies at the University of La Verne.
-A specialist in capital markets and self-regulation, she began her career at BM&FBOVESPA, where she worked in risk control and self-regulation.
-She served as a self-regulation advisor at BSM (BM&FBOVESPA Market Supervision).
+Lawyer, graduated from PUC-SP, with an MBA from FIA and extension studies at the University of La Verne.
+Specialist in capital markets and self-regulation, began her career at BM&FBOVESPA, where she worked in risk control and self-regulation areas.
+Served as a self-regulation advisor at BSM (BM&FBOVESPA Market Supervision).
 Currently, she is Head of Compliance at Faros Private AAI.

 Vanessa Brenneke